5elenay/delfin/README.md

 ## Compiling

-If you can't find a version for your operating system / cpu architecture, You can compile delfin yourself easily.
+If you can't find a version for your system / architecture, You can compile Delfin yourself easily.

 ### Pre-Requests

-Make sure you have GO downloaded.
+Make sure you have Go downloaded.
 For check run `go version`.
-If it works you already have GO in your computer.
+If it works you already have Go in your computer.
 If not, download from [official website](https://golang.org/dl/).

 ### Windows